 - The darknet marketplace extracts commission in Bitcoin for brokering sales of illegal drugs and they send the remaining Bitcoin to the drug dealer; and

 - The drug dealer uses the postal service or a courier to ship the fentanyl to the buyer.

 Knowing that that’s the process, things for banks to be aware of to gate-keep the financial system are as follows:

 - With respect to digital currency exchanges, undertake due diligence to ensure that you are aware of any in your ecosystem (including your clients who bank exchanges) that have darknet capabilities.
-For example, there is an ICO exchange in Vancouver that has darknet capabilities for no obvious reason.

 The FinCEN advisory mentions AlphaBay, the Canadian darknet marketplace that was the largest in the world which operated with bank accounts processing billions of dollars in Bitcoin and money solely for criminal activities, including the sale of fentanyl which resulted in the untimely death of young adults around the world.
 You can read about AlphaBay here.